TEK9390 – Hydrogen Technology

 The courses?TEK5390 and?TEK9390 have common admission, with a maximum of 40 places.?Applicants are ranked by the following criteria:

-Students with admission to the master's programme?Renewable Energy Systems (master's two years) have priority.
+Students with admission to the master's programme?Renewable Energy Systems (master) have priority.

 PhD candidates at the MN faculty who have the course as part of the approved curriculum and visiting PhD candidates